 We know that the two main reasons people attend conferences are to learn and connect with others.
-Traditional conferences provide little or no session support for the latter, assuming that one or two social events provide a good environment for attendees to meet interesting new people.
+Traditional conferences provide little or no session support for the latter.
+Instead, they assume that one or two social events provide a good environment for attendees to meet interesting new people.
+Socials at conferences are assumed to fulfill this function.

 But research summarized in a recent article in Wired by Jonah Lehrer indicates this is not the case: